decentraland/documentation/content/creator/sdk7/2d-ui/ui_background.md

 ---
 date: 2022-10-28
-title: UI Background
+title: Container Styling
-description: Set a background color on a UI entity.
+description: Set a background and border of a UI entity.
 categories:
   - development-guide
 type: Document